 Lawyer, expert in law and public administration, co-founder and development director of the institution "Advisory centre on contemporary international practices and their legal implementation "Human Constanta" (Minsk, Belarus).
 He is the author of a number of national and international studies in the field of access to public sector information, e-government and e-participation.

 Vahan Hovsepyan has a diverse background in boosting initiatives in ICT field.
 He is a Director of ARMIX Foundation-Armenian neutral Internet exchange, Armenian Operators Union, with more than 20 member companies.
 He worked at the Union of Information Technology Enterprises as a Deputy Director, heading Armenian technological delegations during different local and international activities.
 He has served as a Jury Member of Georgian ICT Award, and in 2017 became an ICANN Fellow.
 Vahan has participated in IXP workshops in Dushanbe and Bishkek, and was a co-host of RIPE NCC Regional Meeting in 2015 and host of ENOG 12 in 2016.
 He graduated from Armenian-Russian State University, and has completed executive education courses in Maastricht School of Management and John.
 F. Kennedy School of Government at Harvard University.

-From July 2017, Vahan will serve as an External Relations Officer with the RIPE NCC.
+From July 2017, Vahan will serve as an External Relations Officer, Caucasus and Central Asia with the RIPE NCC.